 The treatment and support for people affected by alcohol-related brain damage are hinged on the principle that alcohol brain damage is reversible.

-This is the beginning phase of treatment and can last several weeks.
+This is the beginning phase of alcohol dependence treatment and can last several weeks.
 The goal at this point is to make the affected individuals withdraw from alcoholism and then stabilize their medical condition.
 The withdrawal effects often cause disorientation and intense sweating.
 In some extreme cases, the individual may develop dry drunk traits such as hallucination and agitation.

 This is a support process complete with specialized care aimed at returning the affected individual back to independent daily living.
 The alcohol counseling professionals agree with the affected on a set of goals that they work towards together.
 It involves practicing repetitive strategies to enhance memory as well as learning how to use memory aids.